AlexCC93/readthedocs_test/docs/source/Topics.rst

    ros2 topic hz <topic_name>

-Open a new terminal and execute the following:
+`Open a new terminal`_ and execute the following:

+.. _open a new terminal: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation%20and%20software%20setup.html#opening-a-new-terminal-for-the-docker-container

 .. code-block:: console